AngelNikoloff/Vanila-Neural-Network-with-Eigen-for-XOR/README.md

 # Vanila_ANN_with_Eigen_for_XOR
-Simple vanila neural network for xor solving made with Eigen Library - for education purpose;
+Simple vanila neural network for XOR solving made with Eigen Library - for education purpose;

 It is Visual Studio C++ project;